risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-mysql.md

 |jdbc.url| The JDBC URL of the destination database necessary for the driver to recognize and connect to the database.|
 |table.name| The table in the destination database you want to sink to.|

-## Sinking data from RisingWave to MySQL
+## Sink data from RisingWave to MySQL

 ### Create a table and sink